OfficeDev/Office-Add-in-samples/Samples/excel-data-types-explorer/README.md

 1. Navigate to the **Samples/excel-data-types-explorer** folder via the command line.
 1. Run `npm install` to set up the add-in dependencies.
 1. Run `npm start`.
 This command will open Excel and sideload the add-in in Excel.

+Another version of this data types explorer tool is available as an [Excel Script Lab sample](https://gist.github.com/mafrenet/e6e1eb26d3ff778edad73a4230b44b5b).
+To learn more about Script Lab, see [Explore Office JavaScript API using Script Lab](https://docs.microsoft.com/office/dev/add-ins/overview/explore-with-script-lab).

 ## Copyright